wp-plugins/google-adsense-lite/readme.txt

 == Change Log ==

+* V3.15: Fixing a bug that prevented custom fields from working properly.
+[Mar 26, 2015]
 * V3.14: Minor bug fix on ad suppression while not in loop.
 [Mar 25, 2015]
 * V3.13: Adding error handling for updates.
 [Mar 24, 2015]
 * V3.12: Serious bug fix related to multiple passes of the content filter.
 Introducing a verbosity option.
 [Mar 22, 2015]